 Most visitors to this extremely popular Argentinian park spend two or three days visiting the park, and all of the lodging is located near or in the town of El Calafate, roughly 90 minutes of scenic drive from Perito Moreno Glacier.

-In our opinion, Perito Moreno Glacier is in a three-way tie with Machu Picchu and the massif of Torres del Paine for the title of the most spectacular site in Latin America.
+In our opinion, Perito Moreno Glacier is in a three-way tie for South America tours, including Machu Picchu and the massif of Torres del Paine for the title of the most spectacular site in the continent and definitely one of the best travel destinations in Latin America.

-If your Patagonia trip will include entering or leaving South America through Buenos Aires, and if you are a wildlife fanatic, then you should consider a visit to the premier wildlife destination in all of Argentina: Península Valdés.
+If your Patagonia trip will include entering or leaving South America through Buenos Aires, a popular tourist destination in South America, and if you are a wildlife fanatic, then you should consider a visit to the premier wildlife tours destination in all of Argentina: Península Valdés.
 This round, 900,000-acre peninsula connected by a narrow isthmus to the Atlantic coast of central Patagonia is famous for its dramatic, rocky seacoast and large, accessible colonies of Magellanic Penguins (the world’s largest colony of that species, in fact), Southern Fur Seals, South American Sea Lions, Elephant Seals, and numerous species of seabirds.